hero860116/Sentinel/README.md

 p for incoming reqeust, block for intercepted by rules, success for success handled, e for exception, rt for average response time(ms)

 ```
+This shows that the demo can print "hello world" 20 times per second

 More examples and information can be found in the [How To Use](https://github.com/alibaba/Sentinel/wiki/How-to-Use) section.